-The Traverse will host in total eighteen shows and events: with four World Premieres, five UK Premieres, one Scottish Premiere, and a special presentation celebrating The Traverse Fifty.
+The Traverse will host in total eighteen shows and events:

 Continuing its long established tradition of innovation and risk taking, The Traverse presents this carefully curated Festival of ground-breaking new work across five weeks this summer.

 During this most significant year, Artistic Director for the Traverse Theatre, Orla O'Loughlin commented, "Embodying the spirit of the Festival all year round, The Traverse continues to be a unique landmark on Edinburgh's cultural landscape and is the beating heart of new work in Scotland.
 During August we celebrate this milestone in the way we know best, by producing and programming the finest new work from around the globe for our dedicated festival audiences.
 This year we've carefully curated some of the most compelling challenging, world-class work on offer.
 This is a body of work deeply bound up in the political realities of 2013: by turns personal and societal, local and international, intellectual and emotional."